yhuuuu/Per-Scholas/SBA_308A_JS_Web_APP/README.md

 # Navigate to the project directory
 cd SBA_308A/SBA_308A_JS_Web_APP

-# Open the index.html file in your web browser.
+# Open the index.html file in VScode with Live Saver
-open index.js
+install Live Saver extendtion in VScode
+Hoover to index.html
+Right click and select 'Open with Live Saver'

 ```
 ## ScreenShots